thiagofigcosta/stock-pred-v3/README.md

-# stock-pred-v3
-stock-pred-v3, the prophet
+# stock-pred-v3, the prophet of the stock market